 Things are getting better for women in film and TV, from Divergent's Tris to Frozen''s supersisters Anna and Elsa.
 But female characters haven’t fared so well in the video game world, where they're mostly prized for their exaggerated physical features.
 That’s beginning to change.

 More and more, video games are featuring strong female characters who are bold, brave, and ready for adventure.
-And, though it's great for boy gamers to see positive female role models, it's also good for girls, who make up 44 percent of all gamers.

 Author, educator, and kid advocate Rosalind Wiseman says that although female video game characters still adhere to traditional beauty standards, they're being given more dimensions.